govuk-one-login/ipv-core-back/lambdas/revoke-vcs/README.md

 ## Running the lambda

-> This lambda should not be run by anyone without the explicit sign-off of stakeholders.
+> This lambda should not be invoked in production without explicit sign-off from stakeholders

 ### Payload